JaneliaSciComp/SongExplorer/README.md

 SongExplorer can be run on all three major platforms.
 The installation procedure is different on each due to various support of the technologies used.
-We recommend using Singularity on Linux and Apple Macintosh, and Docker on Microsoft Windows.
+We recommend using Singularity on Linux, and Docker on Microsoft Windows and Apple Macintosh.
 Training your own classifier is fastest with an Nvidia graphics processing unit (GPU).

-TensorFlow, the machine learning framework from Google that SongExplorer uses, supports Ubuntu, Mac and Windows.
+TensorFlow, the machine learning framework from Google that SongExplorer uses, supports Ubuntu, Windows and Mac.
 The catch is that Nvidia (and hence TensorFlow) currently doesn't support GPUs on Macs.
-So while using a pre-trained classifier would be fine on a Mac, because inference is just as fast on the CPU, training your own would be ~10x slower.
+So while using a pre-trained classifier would be fine on a Mac, because inference is just as fast on the CPU, training your own would take several times longer.

-Docker, a popular container framework which provides an easy way to deploy software across platforms, supports Linux, Mac and Windows, but only supports GPUs on Linux.
-Moreover, on Mac and Windows it runs within a heavy-weight virtual machine, and on all platforms it requires administrator privileges to both install and run.
+Docker, a popular container framework which provides an easy way to deploy software across platforms, supports Linux, Windows and Mac, but only supports GPUs on Linux.
+Moreover, on Windows and Mac it runs within a heavy-weight virtual machine, and on all platforms it requires administrator privileges to both install and run.

 Singularity is an alternative to Docker that does not require root access.
 For this reason it is required in certain high-performance computing (HPC) environments.
-Currently it only natively supports Linux, and uses a light-weight virtual machine on Macs; you can run it on Windows within a virtual environment, like Docker does, but would have to set that up yourself.
+Currently it only natively supports Linux.
+There is a version for Macs which uses a light-weight virtual machine, but it is not being actively developed anymore.
+You can run Singularity on Windows within a virtual environment, like Docker does, but would have to set that up yourself.
 As with Docker, GPUs are only accessible on Linux.

 To use SongExplorer with a GPU on Windows one must install it manually, without the convenience of a container.
 We're looking for volunteers to write a Conda recipe to make this easy.

-## Singularity for Linux and Mac ##
+## Singularity for Linux ##

 Platform-specific installation instructions can be found at [Sylabs](https://www.sylabs.io).
 SongExplorer has been tested with version 3.4 on